CreoWis/hashnode-client/package/readme.md

 # hashnode-client

-`hashnode-client` is a community-driven Open Source Project provides APIs to interact with the `Headless Hashnode` from any `ReactJS` based applications.
-It means, you can use the APIs from ReactJS, Next.js, Gatsby, and with many more libraries and frameworks to build your blog front-end.
+`hashnode-client` is a community-driven Open Source Project that provides APIs to interact with the `Headless Hashnode` from any `ReactJS` based applications.
+It means you can use the APIs from ReactJS, Next.js, Gatsby, and many more libraries and frameworks to build your blog front end.

 ## 🏗️ Installation

-Use the follwong command to download and install the package as a dependency of your project.
+Use the following command to download and install the package as a dependency of your project.

 > Please note: You must have Node.js v18.0.0 or higher installed.